Support Us Button Widget

 Earlier plans to redevelop the mall into a mixed-use space seem to have disappeared, but in 2021, the mall’s former H&M site was turned into a COVID-19 vaccine administration center.

-Though Ridgmar has changed, Fort Worth still has a number of other thriving shopping centers or districts where you can make like NSYNC and buy, buy, buy:
+Though Ridgmar faces a “retail conundrum,” Fort Worth still has several other thriving shopping centers or districts where you can make like NSYNC and buy, buy, buy:

 • Hulen Mall | The decline of malls hasn’t hit the southwest shopping center yet.
 It’s still going strong with over 125 retail and restaurant tenants.